Norwegian Institute for Water Research

 2. Solbergstand Flumes: Outdoor, 16 stainless steel flumes: 10 m long, 0.5 m wide and with a maximum depth of 0.5 m (depth can be increased by Plexiglas panels).
 Discharge can be up to 3 L/s per flume with the current set-up so the facility mimics headwater streams.
 Flumes are seeded with both substrate and biota prior to experimentation depending on research question.
 However, longer experiments (months to years), and with natural colonization from a stream that runs next to them, is possible.
 Each flume can be individually re-circulated or have flow through of stream water.
 Water sources comprise both of ground water (limited amounts and not enough for continuous flow through) and stream water that are distributed to the flumes through header tanks.

-1. Simulation of natural environmental conditions such as current wave action, water quality, water flow, tidal range, temperature, salinity, pH, nutrients, flora, fauna
+1. Simulation of natural environmental conditions such as current wave action, water quality, water flow, tidal range, temperature, salinity, pH, PAM, nutrients, flora, fauna

 2. Master variables: Discharge, water velocity, temperature.
 Substrate, water chemistry and biological components can be controlled

 1. Effects of environmental conditions/stressors on flora, fauna diversity and community function and ecological community structure